Fourteenth Doctor

 THE FIRST ADVENTURE

 Seeing that the noise was a distress signal, The Doctor followed it to what seemed to be Wembley Stadium during the 1966 World Cup Final, where he found what he thought were time tourists watching the historical football tournament, using psychic shields to cover the fact they were a family of purple aliens.
 However, when a Dalek flying saucer appeared in the sky and started deploying a force of Bronze Daleks to start an invasion, The Doctor focused his efforts on getting the Supreme Dalek’s attention so that the Daleks would abandon their attack in an attempt to exterminate him instead.
 Fleeing back to the TARDIS, The Doctor was handed the World Cup’s Jules Rimet Trophy by Georgy Gold, who had mistook him for the police.
-Not having enough time for explanations, The Doctor bundled Georgy into the safety of the TARDIS, only for a Dalek saucer to seize it before he could follow her in, leaving him surrounded by the Daleks as the Supreme Dalek ordered them to exterminate him, only for their blasts to have no effect, surprising both them and the Doctor.
+Not having enough time for explanations, The Doctor bundled Georgy into the safety of the TARDIS, only for a Dalek saucer to seize it before he could follow her in, leaving him surrounded by The Daleks as the Supreme Dalek ordered them to exterminate him, only for their blasts to have no effect, surprising both them and the Doctor.
 With both wanting answers, The Doctor let himself be taken aboard The Dalek saucer, where he bargained for the invasion to be stopped in return for providing an explanation to the Supreme Dalek after scanning himself with the sonic screwdriver, which the Supreme Dalek agreed to.
 After scanning The Daleks, The Doctor realised that they were simulacra of real Daleks and and that he was in a simulation, though the Supreme Dalek refused to believe him and destroyed the Earth to prove they were real.
-However, Claire and Claudine then materialised on the bridge, captured The Doctor and teleported him away, as The Daleks watched in confusion, to the Dalek Dome, where The Doctor met Georgette Gold and learnt he had been in an attraction at a theme park based on Dalek history.
+However, Claire and Claudine then materialised on the bridge, captured The Doctor and teleported him away, as the Daleks watched in confusion, to the Dalek Dome, where The Doctor met Georgette Gold and learnt he had been in an attraction at a theme park based on Dalek history.

 As Georgette showed him the attractions, The Doctor continuously voiced his displeasure at how the “suffering of countless billions” was being made a “fun day out for the family”.
 When Georgette revealed she had lured him in with the distress signal, The Doctor attempted to return to his TARDIS until Georgette told him he couldn’t return to the 66-scape until the psychoplasm had been vented, so he followed her to a control room and discovered Kaled mutants sleeping in tanks, with the one designated Specimen Six Sigma waking up, which The Doctor realised was due to his questioning of the Daleks’ existence in the 1966 simulation, prompting Georgette to shut it down, depositing the TARDIS in the lobby.
 The Doctor rushed to the TARDIS, where they discovered Georgy, who was Georgette’s simulacra in the 66-space, had been forced to let the Supreme Dalek into the ship in order for it to survive the shutdown and escape into reality.
 The Doctor tried to convince the Supreme Dalek The Daleks were still fakes by scanning them with his sonic screwdriver, only for the the Supreme Dalek to have one if its guards destroy it, with the gathering crowd convinced they were watching a live show and asking to be exterminated, ignoring The Doctor’s warnings.
 However, it soon became apparent that the Daleks were becoming anatomically unstable and would soon dissolve once the residue from the artron energy in the TARDIS dissipated, along with Georgy.
 Unable to stop a tearful Georgy from running off due to needing to focus on The Daleks, The Doctor kept them distracted until they melted away, but was then forced to leave The Dalek Dome by the staff when he continued to advocate its closing.